Skip to main content

 kidney disease progression with pkd

-How kidney disease progresses with PKD
+How kidney disease progresses with pkd

 PKD gets worse slowly.
 A person with PKD will have it from birth, but it may take years for symptoms to show.
 While symptoms can be treated with medication, PKD can still lead to kidney failure.
 Luckily, people with PKD may be good candidates for a kidney transplant.